Marlins vs. Rockies Player Props Betting Odds

-Bookmakers have listed player props for Luis Arraez, Charlie Blackmon and others when the Miami Marlins visit the Colorado Rockies at Coors Field on Monday at 8:40 PM ET.
+You can find player prop bet odds for Luis Arraez, Charlie Blackmon and other players on the Miami Marlins and Colorado Rockies prior to their matchup at 8:40 PM ET on Tuesday at Coors Field.

 Bet on this matchup or its props with DraftKings!